Family Logistics App: What It Is (And Why Families Actually Need One)

 ---

-Family logistics includes all the work that happens outside the calendar:
+Family logistics includes all the work outside the calendar:

 • coordinating school schedules